Couture crater

-Lac Couture is a lake in Northern Quebec, Canada.
+Couture Crater is a crater in Northern Quebec, Canada.
+It was filled with water, making it also a lake.
 It is located near Hudson Bay in the Kativik territory.
-The lake is approximately 150 meters deep.
+The crater is around 150 meters deep.

 Most of the lake covers an 8 km in diameter impact crater.
-The crater is estimated to be 430 ± 25 million years old (Silurian).
+The crater is estimated to have formed around 430 ± 25 million years ago.
 Breccia, suggesting impact origin, is present in boulders at the surface on islands around the perimeter of the lake.
 There is also a 25-meter central uplift in the lake floor, suggesting complex crater morphology.